acquia/blt/docs/CONTRIBUTING.md

 Pull requests must also adhere to the following guidelines:
 - PRs should be atomic and targeted at a single issue rather than broad-scope.
+- PRs must contain clear testing steps and justification, as well as all other information required by the pull request template.
+- PRs must pass automated tests before they will be reviewed.
+We recommend you run the tests locally before submitting (see below).
-- PRs are expected to follow the template defined by the project in `.github/ISSUE_TEMPLATE.md`.
+- PRs must comply with Drupal coding standards and best practices as defined by the project maintainers.

-New issues and pull requests will be triaged by a BLT maintainer.
-If additional information or work is requested and no reply is received within a week, issues and PRs may be closed.
+Pull requests will be reviewed by a BLT maintainer and are not subject to an SLA.
+If additional information or work is requested and no reply is received within a week, PRs may be closed.

 ## Developing BLT locally